asahi417/wikiart-image-dataset/README.md

 we process all the portraits from WikiART with the pipeline described in Figure 2.
 As the final step, we blur the corner of each image so that model can pay more attention on the face rather than the background.
 We release both version of the dataset w/wo the final blur step.
 Below table shows the image size per each art movement.
+The dataset is available on huggingface (see [here](https://huggingface.co/datasets/asahi417/wikiart_face))

 |  Art Movement              |   WikiART Face |
 |:---------------------------|---------------:|